Skip to main content

 🄱 Select Player-based configuration

-Got to the Idem Console.
-Under the tab Integration pick player-based and select the hosting provider of your choice and enter the respective data needed to launch the game-server.
+Go to the Integration section of the Idem console.
+There, first select Player-based using the toggle on the top.
+Then select the hosting provider of your choice and enter the respective data needed to launch the game-server.

-You can find details about the parameters and responses for each integration provider on the related pages:
+You can find details about the integration with each provider on the related pages:

 🄲 Retrieve Join-Code

-In the Idem Console, under the matchmaker tab, you will be shown a JOIN_CODE (only shows if step 2 is completed).
+Switch to the Matchmaker section of the Idem console and copy the Join Code.
+This will only show if you selected Player-basedin step 🄱.
 You will need this code to open a WebSocket connection from your game-clients to Idem to submit them for matchmaking.

 Each player's game-client will need to establish a websocket to Idem's API (using the JOIN_CODE obtained in 🄲) and then submit themselves to matchmaking via the WebSocket.
 Once a match suggestion is found for them, Idem will host a server on your behalf at the hosting provider you set up and then send the connection details to the player via the same WebSocket connection.